 By 2022, life coaches in the US will be pulling in over $1.3 billion every year.

 That sounds like a lot until you realize there are now more than 50,000 registered life coaches with the International Coach Federation.
-And the top life coaches can rake in millions, leaving the bottom 20% struggling.
+The top life coaches can rake in millions, while the bottom 20% may be left struggling.

-However, only the top results in search engine rankings receive traffic.
+However, the top results in search engine rankings receive the majority of traffic.
 In fact, according to HubSpot, the top five results in search engines get 75% of all search traffic.

 The best way to get to those top search engine rankings, without paying for ads, is with search engine optimization (SEO) and content marketing.

 Content marketing helps you connect with potential clients who need your expertise and guidance through a blog.
 It’s the bread and butter of any effective SEO strategy.
-Keep reading to learn how to start your very own life coaching blog so you can get more clients coming to you.
+Keep reading to learn how to start your very own life coaching blog and how to get life coach topics to write about.

-- Finding life coaching blog topics using Google Suggest and People Also Ask
+- Finding Life Coach Content Ideas Using Google Suggest and People Also Ask

 As a life coach, you have a wealth of experience that prospective clients are yearning to absorb.
 Content marketing allows you to connect with those clients and a wider audience to attract more leads.